Tutorial: Discover physical servers with Azure Migrate: Discovery and assessment

-On clicking Save, the appliance will try validating the connection to the servers added and show the Validation status in the table against each server.
+Select Save.
+The appliance tries validating the connection to the servers added and shows the Validation status in the table against each server.

-- If validation fails for a server, review the error by clicking on Validation failed in the Status column of the table.
+- If validation fails for a server, review the error by selecting on Validation failed in the Status column of the table.
 Fix the issue, and validate again.